qutip/HierarchicalEOM.jl/docs/src/examples/quick_start.md

 Moreover, it is also convenient to use [QuantumOptics](https://qojulia.org/) framework.
 It provides many useful functions to create arbitrary quantum states and operators which can be combined in all the expected ways.

-Note that `Heom.jl` only accept standard julia bulit-in types.
+Note that `HEOM.jl` only accept standard julia bulit-in types.
 If you use `QuantumOptics` to construct the operators, remember that the matrix (or vector) in standard type are stored in `.data` field of the objects, i.e., `op.data` where `op` is a `QuantumOptics`-type object.
-Thus, you should take it as the inputs of `Heom.jl` for objects in `QuantumOptics` package.
+Thus, you should take it as the inputs of `HEOM.jl` for objects in `QuantumOptics` package.

 We demonstrate this tutorial by `QuantumOptics`: